Multiple System Atrophy

 How can I or my loved one help improve care for people with multiple system atrophy?

 Consider participating in a clinical trial so clinicians and scientists can learn more about MSA and related disorders.
-Clinical research uses human volunteers to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.
+Clinical research with human study participants helps researchers learn more about a disorder and perhaps find better ways to detect, treat, or prevent disease safely.

 Where can I find more information about multiple system atrophy?

-Information may be available from the following organizations and resources:
+Information may be available from the following sources:

 Learn about related topics